The Hon. Martin Dixon MP, former Victorian Member of Parliament for Nepean

 Australia's leading university ranked as the 9th leading Clinical, Pre-clinical and Health University by the 2018 Times Higher Education World University Rankings

 Dr Kate Drummond is a neurosurgeon, Director of the Neuro-Oncology Tumour Stream at the Victorian Comprehensive Cancer Centre and Deputy Director of the Melbourne Brain Centre.
 To view her letter of support, click here.

 As a father of 2 children aged 5 and 7, I am particularly saddened by the fact that young lives can be cut short, so suddenly, with no hope of survival.

-Through organisations like the Isabella and Marcus Fund, born out of such tragedy, we can hope that in the future a diagnosis of DIPG is not terminal.
+Through organisations like the Isabella and Marcus Foundation, born out of such tragedy, we can hope that in the future a diagnosis of DIPG is not terminal.
 Research into the prevention of such deadly diseases is costly, but this cost is insignificant when compared to the lives of children.